University of Chicago Law School,

 Yale College, B.A., cum laude, 1986

-Mr. Schwab is a member of the American Bar Association and the Chicago Bar Association.
+Mr. Schwab is a member of the Illinois State Bar Association and the Chicago Bar Association.

 Mr. Schwab is admitted to practice in Illinois and before the United States Court of Appeals for the Seventh Circuit and the United States District Court for the Northern District of Illinois.